alchemyplatform/aa-sdk/site/smart-accounts/signers/guides/dfns.md

       content: Guide for using Dfns as a signer
   - - meta
     - property: og:description
-      content: Guide for using Dfns as a signer
+      content: Guide for using Dfns as a Signer
 ---

 # Dfns Integration Guide